gem/oq-engine/doc/oq-commands.md

 manual.

-The commands documented here are not in the manual because they have not reached the level of maturity and stability of the `oq engine` command.
+The commands documented here are not in the manual because they have not reached the same level of maturity and stability.
+Still, some of them are quite stable and quite useful for the final users.

 You can see the full list of commands accepted by `oq` by running `oq help`: